Muneebmcs/Jenkinsfile/Readme.md

 **Results:**
 - ✅ Proactive alerting (before users notice)
 - ✅ MTTR reduced from hours to <15 minutes
-- ✅ Junior engineers can respond to incidents (runbooks)
 - ✅ Cost: **$3/month** (EBS storage only)

 ---